Fabian Drzyzga

-Fabian Drzyzga (born 3 January 1990) is a Polish professional volleyball player who plays as a setter for Fenerbahçe.
-Drzyzga took part in 2 Olympic Games (Rio 2016, Tokyo 2020) and won the World Champion title in both 2014 and 2018.
+Fabian Drzyzga (born 3 January 1990) is a Polish professional volleyball player who plays as a setter for Cuprum Stilon Gorzów.
+Drzyzga took part in two Olympic Games (Rio 2016, Tokyo 2020) and won the World Champion title in both 2014 and 2018.

 Personal life

 Drzyzga was born in Bordeaux, France, because of his father Wojciech, a volleyball player and member of the French volleyball team, JSA Bordeaux.
 His father is currently a sports commentator giving a running commentary of Polish national team and PlusLiga matches.
-Fabian's brother – Tomasz (born 1985) is a former volleyball player.
+Fabian's brother, Tomasz, is a former volleyball player.
 On 3 September 2016 he married Monika Król.
 In March 2018 he announced via Instagram that they are expecting their first child.

 Career

 Club

 He joined AZS Częstochowa in 2008.
 In 2012, Częstochowa won the CEV Challenge Cup after the final matches against AZS Politechnika Warszawska.
 In 2012 he left the club from Częstochowa and joined AZS Politechnika Warszawska.
 After one season he changed club and signed a contract with the Polish Champion of 2012 and 2013 – Asseco Resovia.
-In the 2013/2014 season, Resovia won the Polish SuperCup and a silver medal of the Polish Championship 2013/2014 after losing the final (0–3 in matches, to three wins) against PGE Skra Bełchatów.
+In the 2013–2014 season, Resovia won the Polish SuperCup and a silver medal of the Polish Championship 2013/2014 after losing the final (0–3 in matches, to three wins) against PGE Skra Bełchatów.
 On 29 March 2015 Asseco Resovia, including Drzyzga, achieved silver medal of the 2014–15 CEV Champions League.
 Drzyzga was named The Best Setter of the Final Four CEV Champions League.
 In April 2015 he signed next two-year contract until 2017.
 In April 2015 he achieved his first title of Polish Champion with club from Rzeszów.
 In June 2017, he moved to Olympiacos.